-Netball Taranaki are looking for Junior Programme Supervisor and Junior Coordinators for the coordination of the FutureFERNS programme.
+Netball Taranaki are searching for a Junior Programme Supervisor and multiple Junior Coordinators to run and coordinate the ANZ FutureFERNS programme on Wednesdsays in term 4.

 Many volunteers coach, manage or umpire for a club or school team.
 Other volunteers are involved in running our sport by working in administrative or governance roles; others are involved in specific projects or helping out with one off events or tournaments.